MHKiT-Software/MHKiT/docs/_sources/qc.rst.txt

 If data does not meet specified requirements, the data points that did not pass inspection should be removed or replaced by various means (interpolation, data from a duplicate sensor, values from a model) before using the data in analysis.

-The QC module contains a set of functions to for basic quality control analysis.
+The QC module contains a set of functions for basic quality control analysis.
 These functions are imported from `Pecos <https://pecos.readthedocs.io>`_, an open source Python package designed for quality control analysis of timeseries data.
 Pecos was originally developed to monitor solar photovoltaic systems, but is designed to be used for a wide range of applications.

-The following quality control functionality are available in MHKiT:
+The following quality control functionality is available in MHKiT:

 * Check time series for missing, non-monotonic and duplicate timestamps
 * Check for missing data
 * Check for corrupt data
 * Check for data that is outside expected range
-* Check for stagant data and/or abrupt changes in the data using the difference between max and min values (delta) within a rolling window
+* Check for stagnant data and/or abrupt changes in the data using the difference between max and min values (delta) within a rolling window
 * Check for outliers using normalized data within a rolling window

 Additional functionality, including graphics and reports, can be included in quality control analysis by using Pecos directly.